The Optimal Tech Stack, Architecture, and DevOps Setup for Building with Claude Code

 The leaked source confirmed several specific mechanics that should directly inform how you structure your code:

 It uses str_replace, not full rewrites.
 The primary edit tool finds a unique string in a file and replaces it.
-This means it fails on ambiguous patterns.
-If the same code block appears twice in a file, the edit becomes unpredictable.
+This means it fails on ambiguous patterns — if the same code block appears twice in a file, the edit becomes unpredictable.
 File size matters less than pattern uniqueness within a file.

 It greps, not reads.
 Rather than loading every file in full, Claude Code uses a dedicated Grep tool to locate relevant code before reading.
 A well-structured, clearly named codebase is easier to grep than a clever, abstract one.

 It has a three-layer memory system.
 A lightweight MEMORY.md index of pointers, on-demand topic files, and grepped identifiers from transcripts.
-Raw files are never fully re-read into context.
-They are fetched on demand.
+Raw files are never fully re-read into context — they are fetched on demand.
 This means co-located context beats scattered context every time.

 Context window: ~180k usable tokens.
 The system prompt, tool definitions, and memory files consume roughly 20k tokens before you write a single line of code.
 At approximately 4 characters per token, your practical working budget for code is around 140,000–160,000 characters per session.